Reviews (Page 2)

 -

-Steam Deck review: it’s a chunky marvel, brimming with potential… when it works right
+switch it up Steam Deck review: it’s a chunky marvel, brimming with potential… when it works right

 Small and mighty, loud and occasionally buggy, the Steam Deck is finally here.
 But can it hold a candle to the Nintendo Switch and redefine handheld gaming?